ruien0630/teamfyp/output_md/Singapura Finance - Annual Report 2021.md

 environment is undergoing drastic changes due to the protracted pandemic situation and the rapid digital transformation.
 The Group customers  and  business  associates safe  by  instituting  all  the  applicable restrictions and safe management measures recommended by the various authorities.
 The Company had

 ![Image](output_md\Singapura Finance - Annual Report 2021_artifacts\image_000011_6f3c0c0f5e1303ae5c283ac51e53bb73cca39b875d8e213bfa841e0671d466ee.png)
-**Description**: The image features a pair of large, orange, comma-shaped quotation marks, slightly blurred around the edges, set against a light gray background, suggesting they are meant to indicate the beginning of a quoted passage.
+**Description**: The image features two orange quotation marks, or commas, oriented like the beginning of a quote, against a light gray background with faint white gradients suggesting depth or lighting.
+The marks are stylized with rounded, slightly blurred edges, giving them a soft and modern appearance.